Tracy McGrady: 2004–05 season: 13 points in 35 seconds

 On June 29, 2004, McGrady, Juwan Howard, Tyronn Lue, and Reece Gaines were traded to the Houston Rockets as part of a seven-player deal that sent Steve Francis, Cuttino Mobley, and Kelvin Cato to the Magic.
 In response to the trade, McGrady stated that he was happy with the situation and expressed excitement over the prospect of playing alongside Rocket All-Star center Yao Ming.
 Shortly after arriving in Houston, McGrady signed a three-year, $63 million contract extension with the team.

 The Rockets struggled to begin the 2004–05 season, posting a losing record of 16–17 through their first 33 games.
-On December 9, McGrady had one of the most memorable performances of his career, scoring 13 points in the final 35 seconds against the San Antonio Spurs to secure a comeback victory.
+On December 9, McGrady had one of the most memorable performances of his career, scoring 13 points in the final 35 seconds against the San Antonio Spurs including a last-second three-pointer to secure a comeback victory.
 The sequence included four consecutive three-pointers, one of which was part of a four-point play and the last of which was a game-winner in the final two seconds.
-After the All-Star break, Houston rebounded from their slow start, finishing the season with 51 wins and the third-best record in the West.
+After the All-Star break, Houston rebounded from their slow start, finishing the season with 51 wins and the fifth-best record in the West.
 McGrady's final averages were 25.7 points, 6.2 rebounds, and 5.7 assists per game.
 In Game 2 of the first round of the postseason, he had another signature performance, completing a "thunderous" dunk over 7'6" Dallas Mavericks center Shawn Bradley and hitting a game-winner for a 113–111 victory.
 The series would go to a decisive Game 7, where McGrady came out cold, missing his first seven shots en route to a 40-point loss.